artofthesmart/hypertext/microsite content/pages/02.reference/default.md

 * **Inline Pagination** - When it's on, you get one row of page buttons for multi-page content.
 When it's off, you get `ul` navigation.
 * **Use Decorator Text** - When it's on, you get braces around categories and vertical pipes between inline navigation items.
 When it's off, there's no text between items (good for using your own styles).
 * **HTML Mode** - HTML5 will use modern tags like `<article>` and `<nav>`, while HTML3.2 will use vanilla tags with classes like `<div class="nav">`.
 * **Use Favicon** - If you have a favicon, turn this on in order to load it to the client (off by default because it's another lookup).
+You can keep your Favicon in the `hypertext/images` directory, or `user/images`, whichever is easier for you.
 * **Show Last Updated Dates** - Blogs and periodicals want dates at the tops of pages, while evergreen content doesn't need it.
 Here you can turn that stuff on and off for single-page views.

 #### Style Options